elf11/elf11.github.io/_posts/2015-08-18-Kmeans-analysis.md

     plt.savefig(fileName, dpi=125)
 {% endhighlight %}

 The plotted clusters in 2D and the variance plots can be observed in Figure3.
 Images (a-b) are representative for broadbandmap.gov data and images (c-d) are representative for M-lab data set.
+As it can be seen in the variance graphs, most of the variance can be explained with k=6 for both sets of data, so next we are going to use that value for assigning each county in the New England region to a cluster.

 <figure class="half">
 	<a href="/images/BBand_83kmeans.png"><img src="/images/BBand_83kmeans.png" alt=""></a>